MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

         .build();
 ```

 With a `MPMapConfig` instance, you may create a new `MapControl` instance.
 This now happens through a factory pattern.
 This both instantiates and initializes your `MapControl` object asynchronously.
-If everything succeeded, you will receive a ready-to-use `MapControl` instance - if not, you will get an error and recieve no `MapControl` instance.
+If everything succeeded, you will receive a ready-to-use `MapControl` instance - if not, you will get an error and receive no `MapControl` instance.

 ```java
 MapControl.create(mapConfig, (mapControl, miError) -> {